-Financial derivatives are designed to track the price of an underlying asset, for example, Bitcoin or Ethereum in the crypto derivatives market.
+Financial derivatives are designed to track the price of an underlying asset, for example Bitcoin or Ethereum in the crypto derivatives market.

-Perpetual swaps do not have an expiry date; therefore, they need another mechanism to keep the price of the contract as close to the index price as possible.
+Perpetual swaps do not have an expiry date, therefore they need another mechanism to keep the price of the contract as close to the index price as possible.
 This mechanism is called – the funding rate.

 Funding is a payment made from one side of the trade (long or short) to the other.
 When the funding rate is negative, shorts pay longs, when funding is positive longs pay shorts.

-When the price of the perpetual swap is lower than the index, then to strengthen demand for longs and subsequently encourage the price to increase towards the index, longs are paid funding by shorts (negative funding).
+When the price of the perpetual swap is lower than the index, then in order to strengthen demand for longs and subsequently encourage the price to increase towards the index, longs are paid funding by shorts (negative funding).
 This has the effect of decreasing demand for shorts and increasing demand for longs until the price approaches the index again.

 Conversely, when the price of the perpetual swap is higher than the index, then in order to strengthen demand for shorts and subsequently encourage the price to fall towards the index, shorts are paid funding by longs (positive funding).
 This has the effect of decreasing demand for longs and increasing demand for shorts until the price reaches the price of the index.

 The further away from the index the price of the perpetual gets, the larger the funding rate becomes.
-It can increase up to a maximum of +/- 0.5%, as expressed per 8-hour interest rate.
+It can increase up to a maximum of +/- 0.5%, as expressed per 8 hour interest rate.
 As this mechanism is only needed when the price is diverging too far from the index, if the perpetual price is within +/- 0.05% of the index, the funding rate is set to zero.

-Where to Find the Funding rate on Deribit?
+Where to find the funding rate on Deribit?

 When you are on the screen for the Perpetual swap the current funding rate is displayed at point A as shown below:

-You can also click ‘Funding’ at point B to open the funding rate pop up chart.
+You can also click ‘Funding’ at point B to open the funding rate pop up chart:

-On this screen, you can see the current funding rate, the average rate over the last 8 hours, and a chart displaying how the funding rate has changed over the last 8 or 24 hours.
+On this screen you can see the current funding rate, the average rate over the last 8 hours and a chart displaying how the funding rate has changed over the last 8 or 24 hours.

-No Fees on Funding
+No fees on funding

-The funding mechanism has one purpose, and that is to keep the price in line with the index.
+The funding mechanism has one purpose and that is to keep the price in line with the index.
 Deribit does not charge any fees on funding and all funding is transferred directly between the parties trading the perpetual contracts.
-This makes the funding a zero-sum game, where longs receive all funding from shorts, or shorts receive all funding from longs.
+This makes the funding a zero sum game, where longs receive all funding from shorts, or shorts receive all funding from longs.